 India Economy

-The Indian economy, which is the third largest in the world in terms of purchasing power, is going to touch new heights in the coming years.
-As predicted by Goldman Sachs, the Global Investment Bank, by 2035 India would be the third largest economy in the world just after U.S. and China.
-It will grow to 60% of size of the U.S. economy.
+The Indian economy, which is the world’s third-largest economy in terms of Purchasing Power Parity (PPP), is going to touch new heights in the coming years.
+According to recent projections by Goldman Sachs and other global institutions, India is expected to become the third-largest economy in nominal GDP terms before 2030, after the U.S. and China.
 This booming economy of today has passed through many phases before it achieved the current milestone.

 History of Indian Economy